Advertisement

 You may also like: How to Travel Italy on a Student Budget

-8. Try the Local Food and Drink
+8. Try the Local Food and Drink When Visiting Barcelona

 Catalonia prides itself on having a very distinct culture from the rest of Spain, and no self-respecting visitor to Barcelona should leave without having tried some of the local specialties.

-Some of the best dishes include pa amb tomaquet (a simple tapas dish of toasted bread soaked in oil and rubbed in garlic and tomato), arroz negro (the iconic black squid-ink paella), and bacalao (salted cod).
+Some of the best Barcelona dishes include pa amb tomaquet (a simple tapas dish of toasted bread soaked in oil and rubbed in garlic and tomato), arroz negro (the iconic black squid-ink paella), and bacalao (salted cod).

 Wash it all down with cava, the local wine of choice, and you’re in for a good night.